beardymcjohnface/Koverage/paper/paper.md

 While there are existing tools for performing coverage calculations, they are not optimised for deployment at large scales, or when analysing large reference files.
 This typically requires several complete I/O operations of the sequencing data in order to generate the coverage statistics.
 Furthermore, mapping to very large reference sequence files can require large amounts of memory, or alternatively, aligning reads in chunks and merging these chunked alignments at the end, resulting in even more I/O operations.
 Some proposed solutions involve moving I/O operations into memory, for example via `tempfs`.
 However, whether leveraging memory instead of I/O is a feasible option is highly system-dependent and will exacerbate any existing memory bottlenecks.

 Koverage addresses the I/O bottleneck of large datasets by eliminating the sorting, reading, and writing of intermediate alignment files.
 Koverage also includes a kmer-based implementation to eliminate memory bottlenecks that may arise from screening large reference files.
+Koverage can be utilised as is, but has also been incorporated into the metagenomics pipelines Hecatomb [@Hecatomb], Phables [@Phables], and Reneo [@Reneo].

 # Implementation